extremq/lcd1602_i2c/README.md

   - For example `lcd_char(&lcd_1, 'a'); lcd_char(&lcd_2, 'b');`.
 - Heavily documented code.
   - Made sure to reference pages in the original datasheet.
   - Explained functions, variables and protocol.
-(Had to reverse engineer popular libraries, literally no documentation is provided for the SPI interface)
+(Had to reverse engineer popular libraries, literally no documentation is provided for the I2C interface)

 # How to install the module (for beginners)